Personalized Logan Storybook — Make His the Hero

 Logan's Unique Story World

-The ladder appeared on the windiest day of the year, stretching from Logan's backyard into the clouds themselves.
-Each rung was made of solidified wind—visible only to those with enough imagination to believe.
+The ladder appeared on the windiest morning of the year, climbing from Logan's backyard straight into the clouds.
+Each rung was woven from solidified breeze, visible only to those with imagination enough to believe in it.
+Logan climbed.

-At the top waited the Cloud Kingdom, a place where everything was soft and everything floated.
+At the top waited the Cloud Kingdom, where everything was soft and everything floated.
 Nimbus, the young cloud prince, had been watching Logan for weeks.
-"You're the first human in fifty years to see our ladder," Nimbus said, his form shifting between a bunny and a dragon as his emotions changed.
-"Most humans have forgotten how to look up."
+"You're the first human in fifty years to see our ladder," Nimbus said, his form shifting between a bunny and a small dragon as his moods changed.
+"Most people have forgotten how to look up."
+For a child whose name carries the meaning "little hollow," this world responds to Logan as if the door had been built with Logan's arrival in mind.

-"You've given us something more valuable than technique," Cumulon whispered to Logan as the ladder began to fade.
-"You've reminded us why we shape ourselves at all: to spark wonder."
+"You've given us something better than technique," the old cloud whispered as the ladder began to fade.
+"You've reminded us why we shape ourselves at all — to spark wonder."
+Now Logan reads the sky like a book, finding stories in every formation.
+And on the most artistic afternoons, Logan is certain the clouds are showing off, just for him.

 The Heritage of the Name Logan